-One of the key ingredients to running a successful business is having a sell-able product, something ready for public consumption.
-It is impossible to have business success without a product to sell to your clients.
-To have the best shot at running a productive business, your product must meet a few requirements: it must be something that not only is profitable enough for the business to survive, but is also user-friendly, easy to understand, easy to operate and leaves the client feeling satisfied, believing that they received much more benefit than what they expected.
-Something that meets these benchmarks can be considered a “complete product.”
-If you can produce a complete product, then your chances of running a successful business dramatically increase.
+One of the key ingredients to running a successful business is having a marketable product, something ready for public consumption.
+It’s impossible to have business success without one.
+To have the best shot at running a productive business, our product must meet a few basic requirements: it must be something that is not only profitable enough for the business to survive, but is also user-friendly, easy to understand, easy to operate, and leaves the client feeling satisfied, believing that they received much more benefit than they expected.
+Something that meets all these benchmarks should be considered a “complete product.”
+If we have the ability to produce a complete product, our chances of running a successful business dramatically increase.

-Businesses rarely achieve the complete product, rather it’s a goal to strive for; an ideal to be pursued.
-The closer we can get our product to this standard, the better our chances of business success.
-A complete product is easier for us to sell; it’s easier for our clients to buy and it is easier to maintain, causing fewer problems for everyone involved after the sale.
-The complete product can lead to an easier business life, and fewer problems in your business typically equates to a less stressful life all the way around.
+Businesses rarely achieve the complete product; rather it’s a goal to strive for; an ideal to be pursued.
+The closer we can get our product to this standard, the better our chances of success.
+A complete product is easier for us to sell.
+It’s easier for our clients see themselves buying.
+It lends itself to a simpler business model, causing fewer problems for everyone involved after the sale.
+The complete product can lead to an all around simpler business life, as fewer problems in our business typically equates to a less stressful life.

-Well, you may ask, if this complete product cannot be attained, then why should I even pursue it?
-While the fact remains that you will probably never achieve the complete product, every step you take toward that ideal is another step forward for your business, an additional improvement in your product and one step closer to the ultimate goal of an easier life.
-Even though it may not be perfect, every small correction that you make in your product can result in a few more sales, a few less questions and possibly even fewer problems in your life.
+Well, we may ask, if this complete product cannot be attained, then why should we even pursue it?
+While the fact remains that we will probably never achieve the complete product, every step we take toward that ideal is another step forward for our business, an additional improvement in our product, and one step closer to the ultimate goal of an easier life.
+Even though it may not be perfect, every small improvement that we make in our product can result in a few more sales, a few less questions and possibly even fewer problems down the road.

 Given enough time to ponder our specific situation, we can all come up with a laundry list of things that we can do to better our product.
-Unfortunately, having a large list of upgrades often overwhelms us, leading to stress and often causing us to give up the idea of upgrading altogether.
-We think that there is so much to be done; that we could never possibly finish this project.
+Unfortunately, having a large list of upgrades can overwhelm us, leading to stress and often causing us to give up the idea of upgrading altogether.
+We think that there’s too much to be done; that we could never possibly finish a project of this magnitude.
 This type of thinking can prevent us from making any changes, regardless of how beneficial they would be for our business.

 A year from now you will wish you had started today.